genieCS/retris/README.md

 ```

 # How to Play
 The goal of the game is to clear as many lines as possible by fitting the falling blocks together.
 Use the keyboard controls to move and rotate the blocks as they fall.
-The game ends when the blocks reach the top of the screen.
+The game ends when the blocks reach the top of the screen or 40 lines are cleared.

 # Controls
 * a: Move the block to the leftmost position